Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Excitations

-\subsection{$E$-Valued Loops}
+\subsection{$E$-valued loops}

-In this model, we find two main types of loop-like excitation, in addition to the point-like excitations that we already discussed.
-Whereas point-like excitations are produced by ribbon operators, which act on a path or ribbon, loop-like excitations are produced by so-called \textit{membrane operators}, which act across a general two-dimensional surface.
 The first loop-like excitations that we find, which we call $E$-valued loop excitations, are produced by membrane operators which act primarily on the surface labels.
-These membrane operators measure the label of a surface in our lattice, using the rules for combining surface elements given in Sections \ref{Section_HLGT} and \ref{Section_Hamiltonian_Model}.
-Then they apply a weight, depending on the result measured.
-This procedure is very similar to that used for the electric excitations (as described by Figure \ref{path_image} and Equation \ref{Equation_electric_irrep_basis_1}), except that we measure a surface rather than a path.
-Indeed, if the electric excitations are charges for the 1-gauge field, then the $E$-valued loops are ``2-flux charges" corresponding to the higher gauge (2-gauge) field.
-This means that they can interact with our 2-fluxes, in a way somewhat analogous to the interaction of ordinary charges and fluxes, as will be discussed more closely when we examine braiding.
+These membrane operators measure the label of a surface in our lattice, using the rules for combining surface elements given in Sections \ref{Section_HLGT} and \ref{Section_Hamiltonian_Model} and apply a weight depending on the result.
+This is very similar to the electric ribbon operators except that the membrane operator measures a surface rather than a path.
+Indeed, if the electric excitations are charges for the 1-gauge field, then the $E$-valued loops are ``2-charges" corresponding to the higher gauge (2-gauge) field.
 In the same way as with the electric excitations, the weights describe a space of operators and an appropriate basis is given using irreps, this time of the group $E$.
 For an irrep $\mu$ and matrix indices $a$ and $b$, the operator acting on a membrane $m$ is given by

 where $\hat{e}(m)$ is the total surface element of membrane $m$.
 This surface element can be written in terms of the labels of the plaquettes making up the membrane as